 Annual Air Quality Progress Reports

-To date the Council has published 11 Progress Reports on Air Quality for the years 2003, 2004, 2006, 2007, 2010, 2011, 2013, 2014 , 2016, 2017 and 2018.
+To date the Council has published 15 Progress Reports on Air Quality.
+The latest report is the 2022 Progress Report which relates to monitoring undertaken in 2021.
 Progress Reports have been introduced into the LAQM system following a detailed evaluation of the first round of local authority review and assessments and a need was identified to develop a longer-term vision for both LAQM and the review and assessment process.